The Illustrated Encyclopedia of

 New York > Sweden 1896-1930s harp guitars, false Swedish lutes

-Light, Edward London, England 1798-c.1820 "harp-guitar" in name only, harp-lute family
+Light, Edward London, England 1798-c.1820 "harp-guitar" in name only (harp-lute family)

-Livermore, Ernest N. (see also The Knutsen Archives) Port Townsend, WA 1896 hollow arm mandolin & violin (harp form)
+Livermore, Ernest N. (see also The Knutsen Archives) Port Townsend, WA 1896 hollow arm mandolin & violin (harp form) patents

-Longobardi, Catello Schenectady, NY 1914 hollow arm mandolin (harp form)
+Longobardi, Catello Schenectady, NY 1914 hollow arm mandolin (harp form) patent

 Lotz, Robert Leipzig c.1820 harp guitar